kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

 with the handling expected for Secrets, and subject to the same access controls.
 Encryption of checkpoint data at rest is CRIU-level work and is out of scope for this KEP.

+#### Checkpoint archive integrity

+Protecting the *contents* of a checkpoint (above) is one problem; trusting it on restore is another.
+A restore recreates processes from the checkpoint data, so the restore is only as trustworthy as that data.
+Anyone who can write to a checkpoint can make the runtime restore arbitrary process state, which is equivalent to root on the node.
+This matters today for node-local checkpoints and more once checkpoints are stored remotely or copied between nodes.
+Recent container runtime vulnerabilities in this area have led containerd and CRI-O to hold back restore support until it is addressed.

+This KEP requires two things of the restore path:

+1. **The Pod spec is authoritative for security settings.** The security-relevant settings of a restored Pod come from the Pod spec, passed down through `RestorePodRequest.config` and `container_configs`, never from the checkpoint data.
+This covers the security context (privileged, capabilities, SELinux label, seccomp and AppArmor profiles, `no_new_privs`, user and group IDs), namespaces, mounts, and devices.
+If the checkpoint data conflicts with the request (for example the checkpoint adds `CAP_SYS_ADMIN` while the Pod drops all capabilities), the runtime must either apply the value from the request or fail the restore.
+   CRI-O already follows this rule for mounts: on restore it uses the mounts in the container configuration, not the ones recorded in the checkpoint.
+The Pod-spec equality check makes sure the requested security context is the one the Pod had when it was checkpointed, so the source Pod's security context, not the checkpoint data, is what a restore gets.
+Some settings have to be recreated rather than copied (for example PIDs referenced in cgroups or open file descriptors, and the new Pod UID); the runtime does this from the request as well.
+2. **The checkpoint data is verified before restore.** `CheckpointPod` returns a digest of the checkpoint data, the kubelet records it in `status.checkpointDigest` (which only the kubelet can write), and the kubelet passes it back as `RestorePodRequest.expected_checkpoint_digest`.
+   The runtime recomputes the digest before restoring any process state and fails the restore if it does not match.
+This detects checkpoint data that was changed after it was written.

+The digest does not remove the need for (1): it shows that the data has not changed since the checkpoint was taken, not that the data is safe to trust.
+The runtime and CRIU must still enforce the rule in (1).

+Enforcing (1) is not possible in the container runtime alone today.
+CRIU restores process state such as capabilities, the seccomp filter (as a compiled BPF program), and user and group IDs directly from the checkpoint images, and its threat model assumes that those images are trusted.
+A runtime cannot practically inspect the images beforehand and prove that the restored state stays within what the Pod spec allows.
+Enforcement therefore needs support in CRIU (or the equivalent mechanism in other runtimes), for example a restore plugin or option that receives the bounds from the runtime and checks or applies them for each restored process.
+This is being worked out with the CRIU, containerd, and CRI-O maintainers, using the published container restore advisories as the list of cases to cover.

+**Who can write checkpoint status.** The digest and `checkpointLocation` can only be trusted if users cannot write them.
+Users create `PodCheckpoint` objects and set their `spec`; only the kubelet writes `status`, through the `podcheckpoints/status` subresource (see [Status and spec separation](#status-and-spec-separation)).
+The predefined viewer, editor, and admin ClusterRoles do not grant `podcheckpoints/status`.
+Anyone who can write that subresource and also write to a node's checkpoint directory can make a restore run arbitrary process state, which is equivalent to being able to create privileged Pods.
+The user documentation must say this explicitly, so that administrators do not grant the permission casually.

+These requirements are implemented in the container runtimes and CRIU, not in Kubernetes.
+The CRI fields are defined in alpha and may be left empty by runtimes that do not support them yet;
+enforcing both is a Beta blocker (see [Beta](#beta)).
+The WG is writing a threat-model document with the containerd and CRI-O maintainers that lists each setting and how it is handled on restore.

 #### Denial of service via excessive checkpointing

 Unrestricted checkpointing can exhaust two distinct resources: a node's **disk** (the checkpoint